Cloven/ansible/java/README.md

 # java

-- a role of capable of installing multiple Java installations at the same time.
-Configuration symbolic links for default and latest in /usr/java.  sets JAVA_HOME and JRE_HOME via java.sh in /etc/profile.d.
-Also adds java to the paths when a profile is loaded
+- a role of capable of installing multiple versions of Java at the same time.
+Configurates symbolic links for default and latest in /usr/java.  sets JAVA_HOME and JRE_HOME via java.sh in /etc/profile.d and adds java to "PATH"

 ## supported platforms